Holiday assistance for Christmas, Easter, and Thanksgiving.

 A focus is on families with children, and they should never go without during a holiday period, even if their parents are struggling.
 Additional services are for families that are living in poverty or the unemployed.
 Regardless of your religion, income, race, or background, the Salvation Army administers programs for the holidays.
 The main resources are listed below, as well as contact information.

 Christmas meals – Usually the demand for assistance is greatest around Christmas time.
 This is when most families are trying to provide food, gifts, and a joyous time for their families and children.
 Oftentimes there is also the ongoing struggle with trying to provide for your family, and pay your regular monthly bills.

 One thing the Salvation Army tries to do is provide groceries and meals to the less fortunate, with a focus on families with children and seniors.
-Typical Christmas events offered by your local Salvation Army branch may include a free, hot, and tasty Christmas Dinner or concerts, food and coat drives, and gifts.
-Many locations provide extensive assistance to those who are struggling.
-Oftentimes holiday cards, gifts, toys, and free food will be distributed to hospitalized youths and seniors as well.
-In some areas, prepared holiday meals are delivered to those in need or shut-ins.
+Typical Christmas events offered by your local Salvation Army branch may include a free, hot, and tasty Christmas Dinner or concerts.
+The local centers also pass out food boxes and hold coat drives or offer other gifts.

 Angel Trees is another program that the Salvation Army has in place to collect gifts for distribution to children around Christmas time.
 This service is offered in hundreds of counties around the country, and a formal application process is in place.
 Most communities offer this service, and hundreds of thousands of children get free gifts and toys from the Salvation Army Angel tree program every year.
 Depending on the exact center, Angel Tree may also include the collection of food and meals to help needy families enjoy the holiday season.

-Trees are set up in various offices, malls, non-profits, and other locations with tags that contain the name, age, clothing size, and toy requests of an underprivileged child.
+The “Trees” are set up in various offices, malls, non-profits, and other locations with tags that contain the name, age, clothing size, and toy requests of an underprivileged child.
 Many businesses also help keep this service running, and their employees pool their money to participate.

 The trees and tags have the wishes for a boy or a girl in the community.
 It will be specific, such as size of clothing and the gender of the child.
 Then, through the public’s generosity, people buy the children gifts, clothes, food, coats, and much more.
 This ensures that these children have gifts under the tree on Christmas morning.

 Coats for Kids program – This is another Salvation Army sponsored program that relies on the support of generous businesses and individuals in your community.
-Members of your local town or city will buy a coat for children whose family can’t afford to provide for them.
+Members of your local town or city will buy a warm winter coat for children whose family can’t afford to provide for them.
 The Salvation Army will then distribute the coats (usually winter) to boys and girl in the community.

 Thanksgiving assistance from Salvation Army – The holidays provide a sense of tradition to many.
 The Salvation Army will try to ensure meals are prepared and shared with the hungry and disadvantaged in the community during Thanksgiving.

-Easter assistance – While not as common, many Salvation Army locations also try to help struggling families keep food on their table during Easter as well.
+Easter assistance – While not as common, many Salvation Army locations also try to help struggling families keep food on their table during the Easter holiday as well.
 Families and hungry people who are struggling to provide for themselves or their families are welcome to take advantage of any assistance that is provided.
 This can include baskets, eggs, hot meals, and much more.
 Easter eggs may be hidden for the joy of local children during Easter.

 Call them to learn about the application process as well as any deadlines in place.
 Every year hundreds of thousands of families receive some form of holiday assistance, gifts, meals and food from the Salvation Army, and never hesitate to contact them.